Choosing the Right Boat Fenders

 Fender racks allow you to store one or two fenders on the lifeline stanchion’s 7/8" or 1" tubing, so they’re ready for deployment.

-Hand-operated fender pumps can keep the fenders topped-up and fill your inflatable raft or football too.
+Hand-operated fender pumps can keep your inflatable fenders at optimum pressue, And when necessary, fill your inflatable raft and NFL-approved football.

 Fender Suspenders etc.